In this post, we shall learn how you can add new rows or columns to a table and how you can delete existing rows or columns from a table.

 Var displays the variance of the values in the column.
 Variance is also a statistical term.

 Click on More Functions option.
 Insert Function dialog box appears.
-We shall learn more about Insert Function dialog box later.
+We shall learn more about the Insert Function dialog box later.

 So this summarizes our deal about rows and columns and manipulating them.
 Stayed tuned cause next we will be discussing some more awesome features of Excel Tables!